 A home services start-up today can approach the market with a multi-pronged approach.
 They may either become the service provider themselves, resulting in the standardization of the services or they can decide to manage the marketplace of suppliers and customers.
 As these marketplaces are highly sought after, a home services start-up with an innovative idea can be the next big disruptor in this huge market, with room for more.

-Let us know if you have any questions regarding the models across the home services industry and we will be happy to get back to you.
+Let us know if you have any questions regarding the models across the home services industry.
+VolumeTree has expertise in the field of home services app development and we will be happy to get back to you.